Cripple Creek Jail

 STILL HAUNTED?

 A huge probably so is in order.
-Many visitors, staff and paranormal investigators have had many personal experiences.
-It is a favorite place for ghost hunters, who pay just 20 dollars to spend the night in the structure.
-Hard evidence is yet to be shared with the public on line, but its just a matter of time until strong evidence is shared on the internet.
-One source did say that various paranormal groups have captured a variety of EVPs.
+Many visitors, staff and paranormal investigators have had personal experiences at the Cripple Creek Jail.
+It is a favorite place for ghost hunters, who pay 20 dollars to spend the night there.
+Hard evidence is yet to be shared with the public online, but it’s just a matter of time until this happens.
+One source did say that paranormal groups have captured a variety of EVPs.

 LOCATION